jpoly1219/go-leetcode/brainstorm.md

   - this is a great opportunity to learn docker...
 I've been putting it off to the side for too long at this point
 - resources:
   - https://callistaenterprise.se/blogg/teknik/2019/10/05/go-worker-cancellation/

+## Goals
+- Learn more about Go
+- Try using Go's cool features: goroutines and interfaces
+- Interfaces:
+  - Pretty neat if you have a lot of similar parts doing similar things but have to be implemented in a different way
+  - Struct for each language might make sense.
+Each language has a compile/run phase that are handles differently

+// interpreted languages don't need this because it basically runs without needing additional steps type CompiledLang interface {
+  Compile() string // returns output or error
+}
+// all languages will need to be run at some point type Language interface {
+  Run() string // returns output or error
+}
+// all languages should be able to generate a file with their respective user inputs and extensions type FileGenerator interface {
+  Create() error
+  Insert() error
+  // could be just CreateAndInsert() error
+}

+type Cpp struct {
+  id string
+  userInput []byte
+}
+type Py struct {
+  id string
+  userInput []byte
+}

+func (cpp Cpp) Compile() string {
+  // generate file
+  // compile
+}